4Subsea/waveresponse-python/docs/user_guide/standardized_spectra.rst

         waves_coming_from=False,
     )

-You can even create a composite wave spectrum by adding together two or more wave spectrum components.
+You can also create a composite wave spectrum by adding together two or more wave spectrum components.
 E.g., if you have one swell and one wind wave component:

 .. code:: python